Why Are There Speed Limits?

 Speed regulations and speed limits are intended to convey the maximum speed motorists should (and can legally) drive under typical weather, road and traffic conditions.
 For other conditions, motorists should reduce their speed accordingly as required by law.

 Speed Limits also assist law enforcement personnel and promote better traffic flow by potentially reducing a wide variance in speeds.

 For additional requirements and considerations pertaining to speed limits in Virginia, consult “Speed Limits” in the Virginia Driver's Manual, published by the Virginia Department of Motor Vehicles

 Virginia's General Assembly establishes the statutory speed limits for all highways statewide and gives authority to cities and incorporated towns and to the Virginia Department of Transportation (VDOT) on state-maintained roads, to decrease and in certain instances increase, speed limits under their jurisdiction.

 How Are Speed Limits Determined?

-In addition, appropriate information from law enforcement, as well as consensus with the speed limit recommendation, is sought.
+In addition, appropriate information from law enforcement, as well as their consensus with the speed limit recommendation is considered.

 What Are The Speed Limits For Roads That Are Not Posted?